Google Street View in Europe: Development

 On February 22, 2012, Street View became available for 3 major cities in Russia: St. Petersburg, Moscow, and small parts of Kazan.
 Museum views were made available in Russia in 2011 for St. Petersburg's Hermitage Museum and Moscow's Tretyakov Gallery.

 Street Views of Piotrkowska Street in Łódź, Poland were also released.

 On March 21, 2012, Street View became available in Poland for most major cities and landmarks.

-On April 19, 2012, 5 Ukrainian cities were added: Donetsk, Lviv, Kharkiv, Kyiv, and Odessa.
+On April 19, 2012, 5 Ukrainian cities were added: Donetsk, Lviv, Kharkiv, Kyiv, and Odesa.

 On May 14, 2012, Estonia and Latvia were added.
 Nearby Lithuania is currently being photographed.

 On September 26, 2012, Croatia and Andorra were added.

 On October 30, 2012, Slovakia was added.

 On January 31, 2013, Lithuania was added.

 On March 8, 2013, Bulgaria and most major cities of Russia were added.

 On April 23, 2013, Hungary was added.
 The Kaliningrad Oblast exclave of Russia was also added and almost all places in Poland and Romania, except for the major cities added earlier.

 On October 10, 2013, Iceland was added.

 On November 15, 2013, Venice was added, with photographs taken by backpackers and gondolas.

 On January 29, 2014 Slovenia and even more areas of Russia were added.

 On June 5, 2014, Greece was added.

 On July 23, 2014, Serbia was added, with coverage of the three largest cities (Belgrade, Novi Sad and Niš).

 On August 20, 2014, more locations in Belgium, Denmark, and Hungary were added.
 Various waterfalls, geysers, and trails in Iceland were also added.

 On September 26, 2014, more locations in Denmark, Hungary and the Netherlands were added.

 On October 23, 2014, Luxembourg was added.

 On January 21, 2015, more locations in Russia and Romania were added.

 On February 18, 2015, more locations in Serbia and Russia were added.

 On October 8, 2015, North Macedonia was added.
-More locations in the Ukraine were also added.
+More locations in Ukraine were also added.

 On October 22, 2015, Turkey was added.
 More locations in Bulgaria were also added.